nagyrobi/esp32evse-esphome/README.md

 ## Start trigger

 The component implements the ``on_ready`` a trigger to detect when ESP32-EVSE is ready to communicate.
 This is useful when the EVSE board reboots independently from the ESPHome device.
+If ESP32-EVSE is configured to use AT Commands, when loading the interface it will send the ``RDY`` message to the AT client to inform about readyness of operation.

 For example the configuration below will re-establish the subscriptions needed for usual operation: